medizininformatik-initiative/clinical-cohort-definition-language/ccdl-v3-draft.md

 **[ccdl-example-hemoglobin-between-two-anchors.json](example-json/ccdl-v3/ccdl-example-hemoglobin-between-two-anchors.json)**.
 The "between event A and event B" pattern from §4, and the only example where a single group carries more than one `relativeTimeRestrictions` entry.
-A haemoglobin measured somewhere between a colon cancer diagnosis (`anchor-colon-cancer-diagnosis`, C18) and the resection (`anchor-colon-resection`, 5-455), which is the pre-operative anaemia window.
+A haemoglobin measured somewhere between a colonic diverticular disease diagnosis (`anchor-colon-diverticular-disease`, K57.3) and the resection (`anchor-colon-resection`, 5-455.3), which is the pre-operative anaemia window.
 The dependent group's two entries each name a different anchor and each bound **one side only** — `minOffset` against the diagnosis, `maxOffset` against the resection — so the intersection of the two windows is exactly the interval between the two events.
-The generated CQL shows the §6 step 4 rule literally, `Interval[Max({anchorA + 0 hours,
-@0001-01-01T}), Min({@9999-12-31T, anchorB + 0 hours})]`, with the unbounded side of each entry
-contributing the identity element.
+The generated CQL shows the §6 step 4 rule literally, `Interval[Max({anchorA + 0 hours, @0001-01-01T}), Min({@9999-12-31T, anchorB + 0 hours})]`, with the unbounded side of each entry contributing the identity element.
 It also illustrates why this is not the same query as two separate single-entry groups: those would be satisfied by two *different* haemoglobin values, whereas the intersected window demands one value inside both.

 **[ccdl-example-all-features-draft.json](example-json/ccdl-v3/ccdl-example-all-features-draft.json)**.
 A reference file rather than a teaching one: thirteen groups across two inclusion group arrays and one exclusion group array, exercising every construct in this document at once, plus the criterion-level `valueFilter`, `attributeFilters` and absolute `timeRestriction` inherited from `version: "2"`.
 It is the only example carrying `anchorOccurrence: "last"`, `anchorPoint: "end"`, an absolute `timeRestriction` on a criterion that also sits in a relative window (§5), and an `attributeFilters` entry.
 It also shows the §6 step 3 asymmetric multi-clause rule consumed from both ends in one query: a group bounding `maxOffset` against `anchor-resection-with-transfusion` resolves to that anchor's earliest clause date, while a group bounding `minOffset` against the same anchor resolves to its latest.
-Not translatable by `cctb` because of `"any"`, but everything else in it is verified — with `"any"` replaced by `"first"` the file produces 1345 lines of valid CQL.
+It translates at 177 lines of CQL — every construct in this document verified end to end against the real translator in one query.

 ## Open Questions (not yet decided)